-Environmental Impact Standard Conditions of Approval/Mitigation Measures Mitigation Implementation/ Monitoring: Schedule Responsibility input and publicly available products.
-The first product of this program shall include a coordinated effort to conduct the research, writing, photo documentation, assembly and publication efforts needed to prepare a comprehensive book on the history of the Oakland Army Base.
-The book shall document the important contribution the Base has had to the U.S. military, to Oakland and to the nation at large.
-Would the project cause a substantial adverse change in the significance of an archaeological.
-2002 Mitigation: Mitigation Measure 4.6-12012 Mitigation: 2002 EIR Mitigation Measure 4.6-1 is superseded by SCA CULT-1. significance of an archaeological resource pursuant to CEQA Guidelines Section 15064.5?
-(Addendum 3.5.5b; 2002 EIR Impact 4.6-1) SCA CULT-1: Archaeological Resources: Pursuant to CEQA Guidelines section 15064.5 (f), "provisions for historical or unique archaeological resources accidentally discovered during construction" should be instituted.
+Environmental Impact Standard Conditions of Approval/Mitigation Measures Mitigation Implementation/ Monitoring: Schedule Responsibility 2.
+Would the project cause a substantial adverse change in the significance of an archaeological resource pursuant to CEQA Guidelines Section 15064.5? a) Pursuant to CEQA Guidelines section 15064.5 (f), "provisions for historical or unique archaeological resources accidentally discovered during construction" should be instituted.
 Therefore, in the event that any prehistoric or historic subsurface cultural resources are discovered during ground disturbing activities, all work within 50 feet of the resources shall be halted and the project applicant and/or lead agency shall consult with a qualified archaeologist or paleontologist to assess the significance of the find.
 If any find is determined to be significant, representatives of the project proponent and/or lead agency and the qualified archaeologist would meet to determine the appropriate avoidance measures or other appropriate measure, with the ultimate determination to be made by the City of Oakland.
-All significant cultural materials recovered shall be subject to scientific analysis, professional museum curation, and a report prepared by the qualified archaeologist according to current professional standards. a) In considering any suggested measure proposed by the consulting archaeologist in order to mitigate impacts to historical resources or unique archaeological resources, the project applicant shall determine whether avoidance is necessary and feasible in light of factors such as the nature of the find, project design, costs, and other considerations.
+All significant cultural materials recovered shall be subject to scientific analysis, professional museum curation, and a report prepared by the qualified archaeologist according to current professional standards.
+Ongoing throughout demolition, grading, and/or construction.
+City/Port b) In considering any suggested measure proposed by the consulting archaeologist in order to mitigate impacts to historical resources or unique archaeological resources, the project applicant shall determine whether avoidance is necessary and feasible in light of factors such as the nature of the find, project design, costs, and other considerations.
 If avoidance is unnecessary or infeasible, other appropriate measures (e.g., data recovery) shall be instituted.
-Work may proceed on other parts of the project site while measure for historical resources or unique archaeological artifact or feature be discovered on-site during project construction, all activities within a 50-foot radius of the find would be halted until the findings can be fully investigated by a qualified archaeologist to evaluate the find and assess the significance of the find according to the CEOA definition of a historical or unique archaeologist shall meet to determine the appropriate avoidance Ongoing throughout demolition, grading, and/or construction.
-City/Port Mitigation Measure 4.6-1: Should previously unidentified cultural resources be encountered during redevelopment, work in that vicinity shall stop immediately, until an assessment of the finds can be made by an archaeologist.
-If the resource is found to be significant under CEQA, an appropriate Construction City/Port
+Work may proceed on other parts of the project site while measure for historical resources or unique archaeological resources is carried out. c) Should an archaeological artifact or feature be discovered on-site during project construction, all activities within a 50-foot radius of the find would be halted until the findings can be fully investigated by a qualified archaeologist to evaluate the find and assess the significance of the find according to the CEQA definition of a historical or unique archaeological resource.
+If the deposit is determined to be significant, the project applicant and the qualified archaeologist shall meet to determine the appropriate avoidance measures or other appropriate measure, subject to approval by the City of Oakland, which shall assure implementation of appropriate measure measures recommended by the archaeologist.
+Should archaeologically-significant materials be recovered, the qualified archaeologist shall recommend appropriate analysis and treatment, and shall prepare a report on the findings for submittal to the Northwest Information Center. d) Require storage (curation) of recovered materials, such as artifacts and soil samples, and records generated by an archaeological study in a facility that allows access to the materials.